Bruce Nuclear Generating Station: Bruce A

 In 1982, Unit 2 was temporarily shut down due to a pressure-tube leak.
 In 1986, a fuel channel failed while the reactor was shut down; some of the fuel elements were swept into the moderator (calandria) and were difficult to remove.

 In 1986, maintenance workers accidentally left a protective lead blanket in the steam generator of Unit 2.
 By the time the mistake was discovered six years later, the blanket had melted, severely damaging the boiler.

 In October 1995, after about 18 years of operation, unit 2 was taken out of service.

 In 2005 (after 9 years of being idle) refurbishment started.

 In October 2012, it resumed operation.

 In 1982, Unit 3 set a then world record of 494 days of continuous operation and as of 1984 Bruce A was the most reliable multi-unit station in the world.

 From April 1998 onward, Bruce A3 remained idle for 6 years, returning to service in January 2004 (at which time the unit was 32 years old).

 Refurbishment in unit 3 began in March 2023, with the plan being to return to service in 2026.
+Unit 3 was returned to service on June 8, 2026, 7 months ahead of schedule.

 In 1990, a software error in unit 4 caused a fueling-machine error, damaging a fuel channel.

 In 1993, reactor power was reduced to 60% until various loss-of-coolant accident (LOCA) scenarios could be addressed.
 Subsequently, Bruce A units returned to 89% of rated power.

 In March 1998, after about 19 years of operation, unit 4 was taken out of service.
 It returned to service in October 2003, after 6 years of being idle (at which time the unit was 31 years old).

 Planned refurbishment of unit 4 to begin in 2025 (when the unit will be 53 years old).